dfelinto/blender-manual/manual/render/cycles/render_settings/sampling.rst

 .. _bpy.types.CyclesRenderSettings.denoising_prefilter:

 Prefilter
-   Controls whether or not prefiltering is applied to input passes for use when denoising.
+   Controls whether or not prefiltering is applied to *Input Passes* for use when denoising.
    Visible only when using *OpenImageDenoise*.

    :None: